1988 NBL All-Star Game

 The 1988 NBL All-Star Game was the second official All-Star exhibition held by the National Basketball League (NBL) in Australia.
-Played on 23 April 1988 at The Glass House in Melbourne, Victoria, the game featured top players from the league's North and South conferences and drew a crowd of approximately 7,000 spectators.
+Played on 23 April 1988 at The Glass House in Melbourne, Victoria, the game featured top players from the league's fourteen teams split into North and South teams, and drew a crowd of approximately 7,000 spectators.

 Game Summary

 The North team, coached by Brian Kerle of the Brisbane Bullets, defeated the South team, led by Cal Bruton of the Perth Wildcats, by a score of 127–122.
 Leroy Loggins of the Brisbane Bullets was named Most Valuable Player (MVP) after scoring 22 points along with 5 assists and 3 steals.